siserin/blind9/doc/arm/advanced.rst

 matched against the update policies for the zone, using the Kerberos principal as the signer for the request.

-Updating of secure zones (zones using DNSSEC) follows RFC 3007: RRSIG, NSEC and NSEC3 records affected by updates are automatically regenerated by the server using an online zone key.
+Updating of secure zones (zones using DNSSEC) follows :rfc:`3007`: RRSIG, NSEC and NSEC3 records affected by updates are automatically regenerated by the server using an online zone key.
 Update authorization is based on transaction signatures and an explicit server policy.